 The short answer is lots, especially as electric cars age and we learn about the effects of miles, temperatures and battery cycles on each model.
 If you’re an EV driver and you’d like to see how your car’s battery compares to others by joining our research fleet, sign up for our EV battery reports here.

-If you are shopping for an electric car and want to verify its battery, try our new range report tool that will be available to the general public soon.
+If you are shopping for an electric car and want to verify its battery, try our new range report tool that recently became available to the public.

 Each month we publish a new report with the latest industry data.
 Browse this section to review previous reports and their findings.
 Each image links to the full report!